alexrudy/FTR/docs/FTR/libftr.rst

 The design is meant to mimic the design of FFTW plans.
 This was chosen because FTRlib uses FFTW to implement the fast Fourier transform, making the plan architecture a reasonable choice.

-.. warning:: There is still at least one bug in this code.
-It incorrectly handles non-symetrically sized domains (i.e. ``shape = (10, 12)``).
-For square domains, it is well tested and seems to work just fine.

 Integrating libFTR
 ==================